-- 32.1 a register of members showing, in respect of each member, the constituency to which the member belongs and, where there are classes within it, the class to which that member belongs; - 32.2 a register of members of the Council of Governors; - 32.3 a register of interests of Governors; - 32.4 a register of Directors; and - 32.5 a register of interests of the Directors.
+- 28.132.1 a register of members showing, in respect of each member, the constituency to which the member belongs and, where there are classes within it, the class to which that member belongs; - 28.232.2 a register of members of the Council of Governors; - 28.332.3 a register of interests of Governors; - 28.432.4 a register of Directors; and

-33 Registers - inspection and copies
+2933 Registers - inspection and copies

-- 33.1 The Trust shall not make any part of its registers available for inspection by members of the public which shows details of any member of the Trust, if the member so requests. - 33.2 So far as the registers are required to be made available: - 33.2.1 they are to be available for inspection free of charge at all reasonable times; and - 33.2.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 33.3 If the person requesting a copy or extract is not a member of the Trust, the Trust may impose a reasonable charge for doing so.
+- 33.1 The Trust shall make the registers specified in paragraph 32 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 29.133.2 The Trust shall not make any part of its registers available for inspection by members of the public which shows details of any member of the Trust, if the member so requests. - 29.233.3 So far as the registers are required to be made available: - 29.2.133.3.1 they are to be available for inspection free of charge at all reasonable times; and - 29.2.233.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 29.333.4 If the person requesting a copy or extract is not a member of the Trust, the Trust may impose a reasonable charge for doing so.

-34 Documents available for public inspection
+3034 Documents available for public inspection